CraftTweaker/CraftTweaker-Documentation/docs/Vanilla/Events/Events/PortalSpawn.md

 # PortalSpawn

-The PortalSpawn Event is fired when an attempt is made to spawn a nether portal from.
+The PortalSpawn Event is fired when an attempt is made to spawn a nether portal.
 If cancelled, the portal will not be spawned.

 ## Event Class